 Tour of Clementinum includes the Baroque Library (Baroque Hall), Astronomical Tower, Meridian Hall and Chapel of Mirrors.
 You will have an extraordinary opportunity to enjoy the most beautiful view of Prague old town and other nice sights from the gallery on the top of the Astronomical Tower.

 The chapel consecrated to the Annunciation of our Lady was built after 1720.
 Its harmonious decoration – where the marbled walls and floors are well-matched with its gilded stucco ornamentation, with parget colours and ceiling frescoes, with the final touch of a mirror-decorated ceiling – make it a unique sight.
-The fresco was created by Jan Hiebl, each of the ceiling bands illustrates a verse of the Hail Mary prayer.
-The mural paintings with themes from the life of Virgin Mary were created by Vaclav Vavrinec Reiner.
-The Mirror Chapel is the only historic building of Klementinum open to public every day during the concerts held there.
+Jan Hiebl created the fresco.
+Each of the ceiling bands illustrates a verse of the Hail Mary prayer.
+Vaclav Vavrinec Reiner created the mural paintings with themes from the life of the Virgin Mary.
+The Mirror Chapel is the only historical building of Klementinum open to the public every day during the concerts.

 Baroque Library Hall

 The Baroque library hall was finished in 1722.
-Its appearance and arrangement – for example the labels on library bookcases – survive intact.
+Its appearance and arrangement – for example, the labels on library bookcases – survive intact.
 Thus it provides us with an example of the setting of an authentic Baroque library.
-The books in this hall constitute a collection of printed theological literature written in all languages except Czech, gathered as they were arriving at the Klementinum from 1600 until recent times.
+The books in this hall constitute a collection of printed theological literature written in all languages except Czech, gathered as they arrived at the Klementinum from 1600 until recent times.
 The books with whitened backs and red marks have been here all along since the Jesuit period.
-The ceiling decoration, created by Jan Hiebl, symbolizes the antique wisdom and learning as the basis which leads to Biblical prophets and later to Christian teachings.
+The ceiling decoration, created by Jan Hiebl, symbolizes the antique wisdom and learning as the basis, leading to Biblical prophets and later to Christian teachings.

 Location: Klementinum 190 (entrance at Křížovnická 2, Mariánské náměstí 5)